Blogs

 wave

-With the series now tied 2-2, the Thunder have regained home-court advantage heading into Game 5 on Tuesday.
-The atmosphere is electric, and the stakes couldn't be higher.
-Gilgeous-Alexander perfectly summarized the situation: "Every game is do or die against a really good team.
+The series is now tied 2-2, and the Thunder have the home-court advantage going into Game 5 on Tuesday.
+The atmosphere?
+Electric.
+The stakes?
+Higher than ever.
+As Gilgeous-Alexander perfectly stated: "Every game is do or die against a really good team.
 One game could shift the complete control of the series."

 FAQ